fusecodecamp2019/IntroToReact/readme.md

 ```

 ## 18. Update the selected character through event handling
 Let's have the character listing inform the root component when the selected character changes.
+This is another section that is fairly complex so please take your time and if you get stuck reach out to a coach.

 #### Part 1 - Make the component use data binding
 1. First, let's pass the characterData through parameters down to the character listing component.
 In the root component, update the character listing component like this.